Nesting in Namibia

 The National Aviary is the leader of the Association of Zoos and Aquariums (AZA): Saving Animals From Extinction (SAFE) program for African Penguins.
 The program is coordinated by Dr. McGill, who works with Aviary colleagues and others around the world to identify and address short-and-long-term challenges plaguing the species.

-The National Aviary works with the South African Foundation for the Conservation of Coastal Birds (SANCCOB) and the Namibian Foundation for the Conservation of Seabirds (NANCOB) to work on sustaining existing wild penguin population.
+The National Aviary works with the South African Foundation for the Conservation of Coastal Birds (SANCCOB) and the Namibian Foundation for the Conservation of Seabirds (NAMCOB) to help sustain existing wild penguin population.
 This includes determining the kind of artificial nest burrow wild colonies would take to, which took time and a few iterations.

 Burrow testing took place at several SAFE program sites, including the National Aviary.
 This most recent design keeps penguins cool and prevents access by predators.
 It is inexpensive and simple to create, deploy, and assemble.
 Most importantly, penguins at SAFE sites have taken well to the burrows: in 2022, one such nest was used at the National Aviary to welcome Pierogi into the world!